 We may, but do not presently intend to, make investments other than as previously described.
 We may offer shares of our common stock, preferred stock, options, other equity securities senior to our common stock, or debt securities in exchange for cash or property and to repurchase or otherwise reacquire shares of our common stock or other equity or debt securities in exchange for cash or property.
 Similarly, we may offer units of limited partnership in GLP Capital L.P., which are redeemable for cash or property.
 Following our incorporation and in connection with our initial capitalization, we issued 1,000 shares of our common stock to CRC Holdings, Inc., a wholly-owned subsidiary of Penn for an aggregate purchase price of \$10.
 CRC Holdings, Inc. will not hold these shares following the Spin-Off.
 We expect to issue 120,889,247 shares of common stock in order to effect the Separation and the Purging Distribution.
 See "Description of Capital Stock of GLPI - Common Stock - Shares Outstanding."
-Other than the initial issuance and the issuance in connection with the Spin-Off, we have not issued common stock or any other securities in exchange for property or any other purpose, and our board of directors has no present intention of causing us to repurchase any common stock.
+Other than the initial issuance and the issuance in connection with the Spin-Off, we have not issued common stock.
 We have not engaged in trading, underwriting or the agency distribution or sale of securities of other issuers and do not intend to do so.
 At all times, we intend to make investments in such a manner as to qualify to be taxed as a REIT, unless, because of circumstances or changes in the Code (or the Treasury Regulations promulgated thereunder), our board of directors determines that it is no longer in our best interests to qualify to be taxed as a REIT.
 Our policies with respect to such activities may be reviewed and modified from time to time by our board of directors without notice to or the vote of our shareholders.